Integrating Passkey Authentication with Contribyard in Next.js (Example)

 @github/webauthn-json

-package. - Access to the Contribyard API.
+- Access to the Contribyard API.

 Step 1: Install Required Dependencies